PC Mobile: Closure of postpaid division

 On May 24, 2018, PC Mobile decided to cease its postpaid operation.
 Although still operating as The Mobile Shop across the country, customers were moved from the PC brand to Koodo Mobile.
 The venture between Telus still remains for the foreseeable future as well, and it continues to operate and offer postpaid services via all three national carriers and respective flanker brands at its Mobile Shop locations.
 PC Mobile's exit did not have any effect on its existing plans to expand its own wireless presence.
 PC Mobile moved existing customers to Koodo on October 2, 2018.
 This did not affect the prepaid service offered by PC Mobile operated by Bell Mobility however.

+No Name Mobile

+Starting April 10, 2024, No Frills stores began offering PC Mobile service packaged under their own No Name brand.